bhekanik/bhekanik/BK.README.md

 ## Known Failure Modes

 - I have a tendency to want to be right: In discussions, I can keep pushing a point because I think it’s right, not because it objectively is.
 Please call me out on it if you feel this is happening and I will address it.
-- I have had problems in the past with not doing a good job sharing knowledge: I would take certain pieces of complex work because it was easiest for me to do it.
+- I have had problems in the past with not doing a good job sharing knowledge: I would take certain pieces of complex work because it was easier for me to just do it.
 This disempowers the team.
-This prevents you from having the opportunity to grow.
-This makes me stressed out
+This prevents people less familiar with the thing from having the opportunity to grow.
 - I care about my words and endeavour to choose them carefully.
 I take this too far sometimes, overthinking my words or being overly pedantic.
 - I almost always default to avoiding confrontation.
 I spend way too much time trying to figure out how to deal with things without direct confrontation.
 This can waste a lot of time and it's not always possible and confrontation is necessary sometimes (or so I've been told).
 I'm working on this.
 - People have commented that I like working on too many things at once